sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=qz690PubriI&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy discussed in the video examines whether there is a "New Year's Eve effect" in the stock market.
-Here's a summary of the strategy:

-1. **Initial Approach**:
+1. **Themes**:
+   - New Year's Eve and its association with optimism and celebration.
+   - The potential impact of this optimism on stock market performance.

+2. **Trading Products**:
+   - S&P 500 index.

+3. **Indicators**:
-   - Buy the S&P 500 on the close of the second-to-last trading day of the year.
+   - Stock market performance on the last trading day of the year.
-   - Sell one day later, on the last trading day of the year.
+   - Returns over a holding period of four days into the new year.

-2. **Performance Analysis**:
-   - Since 1970, this strategy has shown erratic performance, indicating no consistent New Year's Eve effect in the stock market.

-3. **Modified Strategy**:
+4. **Strategy Details**:
-   - Buy on the second-to-last trading day of the year.
+   - Buy S&P 500 at the close of the second-last trading day of the year and sell one day later (last trading day).
-   - Sell after holding for four days (i.e., selling on the third trading day of the new year).
+   - Hold for four days, selling on the third trading day of the new year.

-4. **Results**:
+5. **Backtest Performance**:
+   - Since 1970, performance has been erratic with no consistent New Year's Eve effect.
-   - This modified approach has yielded positive returns, but they are not consistently reliable.
+   - Holding for four days shows positive returns but not consistently strong performance.

-5. **Conclusion**:
+6. **Conclusions**:
-   - While there is no clear-cut New Year's Eve effect, optimism tends to persist into the New Year.
+   - No clear-cut New Year's Eve effect on stock markets.

-The video suggests that while celebrations and optimism around New Year's Eve might influence market sentiment, there isn't a definitive trading strategy based solely on this event.
+   - Optimism from celebrations may persist into the new year, influencing market sentiment.
 </details>

 <details>